Intern Career Project

 Ask yourself, how does this compare to the salary that was listed in your occupation?

-2. Median value of owner-occupied housing units (this is how much the average home costs in Gold River)
+2. The median value of owner-occupied housing units (this is how much the average home costs in Gold River)

 Visit this website to determine what type of home you could afford based on your salary for the occupation you selected: